beginning of content

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-Most people make a good recovery with better hearing.
+Most people make a good recovery and their hearing improves.
 You will need to come back after 2 to 3 weeks to have the pack removed.

 IMPORTANT INFORMATION